-Endometriosis is a very uncomfortable condition during which endometrial-like tissue begins growing on the outside of your uterus.
+Endometriosis is a very uncomfortable condition in which endometrial-like tissue begins growing outside of your uterus.
 Since this is the same tissue responsible for breaking down and releasing blood during your menstrual period, it can cause pain and other issues, particularly during your period.

 The best way to find out whether or not you have developed endometriosis is by consulting your OBGYN.
-They are typically able to diagnose the condition by checking for physical clues.
+They can typically diagnose the condition by examining physical clues.
 Your doctor may perform a pelvic exam, ultrasound, MRI, or a laparoscopy in order to find evidence of endometrial tissue/implants.

-The most common symptom of endometriosis is pelvic pain.
-This pain can occur at a number of different times but most frequently occurs during a menstrual period.
-Although some discomfort and cramping is normal during a period, patients with endometriosis often describe their period pain as much worse than what is considered typical.
+Pain can occur during the menstrual cycle, during sex, during bowel movements, or during urination.
+Although some discomfort and cramping are normal during a period, patients with endometriosis often describe their period pain as much worse than what is considered typical.
 These period pains may also be accompanied by excessive menstrual bleeding.
+Pain can occur during sex due to inflamed endometrial tissue, which reduces elasticity, resulting in pulling or stabbing pain during intercourse.
+It is common for pain to occur during bowel movements or urination while the individual is on their period.

 Causes of Endometriosis

-There is no definitive answer as of yet regarding what causes endometriosis.
+There is no definitive answer yet on what causes endometriosis.
 Although it is a commonly occurring condition in women and is relatively diagnosable, doctors have yet to pinpoint exactly what triggers it.

 Some popular theories regarding what may cause endometriosis are: